(Disclosure: Some of the links below may be affiliate links)

-For a lot of people, having a strict routine will help them not forget anything.
-This is the same for me.
-I really like routines.
-Each month, I am following the same personal finance routine for my budget.
-You can see most of the results in my monthly finance reports.
-In this post, I am going to describe the steps I am doing every month.
+Having a personal finance routine can help save time and money!
+For many people, having a strict routine will help them remember essential things.
+It is the case for me.
+Each month, I follow the same personal finance routine for my budget.
+In this article, I describe the steps I am doing every month.

 1. Pay my monthly bills (after salary)

 Once I receive my salary, the first of my personal finance routine steps is to pay my monthly bills for the next month.
 I do this with the Neon mobile app.

 These bills are my mortgage interests, taxes, insurance, credit card bills, and sometimes exceptional bills like Billag or some bi-annual bills.
 My salary goes into my checking account.
 I also receive some bills in my mailbox that I pay at the end of the month.

 For the simple reason that I want to know how much I have left for next month.
 And I want to know how much money I can invest this month.
 I do not believe in the “Pay Yourself First” philosophy.
 It does not make any sense.
 If you save as much as you can, there will be something left to pay yourself.
 Pay yourself first makes you complacent, thinking you cannot save more.